galnir/Master-Bot/README.md

 ## Setup

+**Setting up the LavaLionk Server**

+Create an [application.yml](https://github.com/freyacodes/lavalink/blob/master/LavalinkServer/application.yml.example) in the root directory of the project.

+Download the latest Lavalink jar from [here](https://github.com/Cog-Creators/Lavalink-Jars/releases) and place it in the project's root directory (same directory as application.yml).

+Set the port to `2333` in the `config.json`

+Set the password to `youshallnotpass` in the `config.json`

+**Before running ```node index.js```, make sure to open a separate terminal in the root directory and run ```java -jar LavaLink.jar```**

+If running the lavalink server on your own system has audio qualityb issues, you can use the the following instructions:

 [![image](https://repl.it/badge/github/DarrenOfficial/lavalink-replit)](https://replit.com/github/DarrenOfficial/lavalink-replit)

 Click the button above to create your lavalink server then click run.

 Copy the url and remove `https://` from it. **Example**: `lavalink-replit.<username>.repl.co`

+Set the port to `443` in your `config.json`

+Set the password to `maybeiwasboring` in your `config.json` **Configuring the bot**

 Create a `config.json` file inside the 'src' directory with the following tokens: